marionebl/jaketrent-blog/source/_posts/2013-01-16-run-single-mocha-test.md

 });
 {% endcodeblock %}

+**Update 12 Oct 2015**: The following note now does not apply.  `before`, etc hooks are now verified to be run when running a single test.

-**Note!** that by putting the `.only()` on a test, all other functions in the spec are skipped.
-This means that your `before`, `beforeEach`, `after`, and `afterEach` functions are *not* called.
-Sometimes it's hard to remember when that matters, so I usually end up running single specs instead of single tests.
+~~Note! that by putting the .only() on a test, all other functions in the spec are skipped.
+This means that your before, beforeEach, after, and afterEach functions are *not* called.
+Sometimes it's hard to remember when that matters, so I usually end up running single specs instead of single tests.~~

 ## Skip Something